Deduplication Frequently Asked Questions

-You plug in a standard Gigabit Ethernet connection between the backup server and the ExaGrid sytems, set up some shares on it, point your existing backup jobs to the NAS shares and go.
+You plug in a standard Gigabit Ethernet connection between the backup server and the ExaGrid system, set up some shares on it, point your existing backup jobs to the NAS shares, and go.
 Setup can be completed in a morning and backups can be sent to the ExaGrid system that night.

 Do you support backup servers running on Windows, Linux and UNIX?

 Yes, ExaGrid supports two protocols; CIFS for Windows and NFS for Linux and UNIX.